DenysLins/docker_kubernetes/README.md

 ## 4 - react_project folder

-This project contains a simple react web application running inside a container.
+This project contains a simple react web application running inside containers.
-The container is configured to run in dev mode, so it reflects changes made in code without the need to rebuild the image and rerun the container.
+Both containers are configured to reflect changes made in code without the need to rebuild the image and rerun the container.
+One container runs web-server and the other runs the tests.

-To build and start the container, run the following command:
+To build and start the containers, run the following command:

 ```sh
 docker-compose up -d